hiteshjoshi1/microservice-docker-cart-example/README.md

-# Microservics Architecture
+# Microservices Architecture

-###  written by Hitesh Joshi - sendmailtojoshi@gmail.com
+### Written by Hitesh Joshi - sendmailtojoshi@gmail.com

-This is proof of concept application where I am trying to build a very basic Shopping cart using microservices, the main intent is to setup microservices properly.
+This is proof of concept application where I am trying to build a very basic Shopping cart using microservices, the main intent is to set up microservices properly.

 Due to work and life, this project has taken a back seat.
 If you want to contribute, feel free to shoot me a PR.